What dancers eat and drink before and after dance classes

 Plenty of potassium can help with cramping and muscle soreness if the dancer is really pushing their body hard.
 Good examples include peanut butter and banana, apple with cheese, half of a tuna sandwich, veggies with a yogurt dip, avocado on wheat toast or a small smoothie.

-Eat well before and after exercising
+Eat well before and after exercising, what dancers eat

 What to eat or drink after dance classes: